 I was wondering how in the creation week account we could have ‘evening and morning’ before the sun had been created on the 4th day?

-Good question and the answer can be found in the Hebrew words for light.
-In Genesis 1:3 the word is “our” also spelled “owr”.
+Good question.
+Snd the answer can be found in the Hebrew words for light.
+In Genesis 1:3 the word is our also spelled owr.
 It means light.
 God “turned on” the light to separate it from the darkness.
 The fact that He called the light day and the darkness night indicates that both were present, but not at the same time.